Mubelotix/mantalon/README.md

 In order to use Mantalon, you need to host the proxy on your own server.
 The proxy supports whitelisting over both source and target domains to prevent abuse.

+## Encryption security

+Mantalon relies on the cornerstone libraries of the Rust ecosystem.
+Encryption is done by `ring` and `rustls` while IO is made with `hyper` and `tokio`.
+These are extremely secure and battle-tested dependencies.

 ## Usage